 How to Promote Enhanced & Speedy Recoveries Remember the old statement, “You are what you eat”; much truth in those few words.
 If you do not nourish a body correctly, your own, or that of your horse, it would be unwise not to expect negative effects on...

-Natural Support for Hock & Stifle Problems in Horses The Hock and Stifle, as the main lower and upper rear-leg joints of the horse, bear not only a majority of horse and rider weight, but they are subject to the brunt of all the abuse that comes from pushing off...
+Natural Support for Hock & Stifle Problems in Horses Hock and Stifle problems in horses, revolve around the central lower and upper rear-leg joints.
+They bear, not only a majority of horse and rider weight, but they are subject to the brunt of all the abuse that...

 Three Most Common Causes for Lameness in Horses: To begin with, there are many possible causes for lameness in horses (see below).
-However, the most frequent or common factors that result in lameness in horses are provided in the links shown below.
+Nevertheless, the most frequent or common factors resulting in lameness in horses are provided in the links below.
 However, no matter...

 Nutritional Support for Calcification in Horses Vitamin and Mineral Imbalances Calcification in horses is a problem that apparently affect horses much more than other animals.
 Perhaps this is due to the extra demands placed upon the body of a horse.
 For instance,...